-As the 15th year of consolidated reporting, the 2013 South Florida Environmental Report (SFER) showcases dozens of agency reports in a three-volume publication, complemented by the Consolidated Project Report Database.
+Marking the 16th year of consolidated reporting, the 2014 South Florida Environmental Report (SFER) showcases dozens of agency reports in a three-volume publication, complemented by the Consolidated Project Report Database.

 The District's annual budget is funded by a combination of property taxes and other sources such as federal and state revenue; licenses; permit fees; grants; agricultural taxes; fund balances; and investment income.